 Students interested in full-time study for the Master's in Chemical Engineering have the option to obtain an MS degree from coursework only, or an MS degree from a combination of coursework and the successful defense of a thesis based on independent research.
+Students who pursue the latter option are eligible to apply for departmental research awards to help fund their research.
 To foster partnerships with local industry (e.g. , Kodak, Xerox, Bausch & Lomb, etc.), the Department offers most of its graduate courses in the late afternoon or evening to allow engineers and scientists employed full time to pursue the M.S. degree on a part-time basis.
 The typical time required to complete an M.S. degree is two years for a full time student.
 Our graduate handbook provides additional details on the requirements for the masters degree.

 The requisite background in chemical engineering is normally provided by a series of courses in each of the following areas: Thermodynamics (CHE 225), Heat and Mass Transfer (CHE 244), Fluid Dynamics (CHE 243), Separation Processes (CHE 250) and Reactor Design (CHE 231).
 These requirements are automatically satisfied by a BS degree in Chemical Engineering.
 Those graduate students who do not have an undergraduate degree in chemical engineering may satisfy these minimum engineering requirements by taking at least two undergraduate courses in the aforementioned areas.
 These courses may all be included as part of the student’s advanced degree program and are valued at three graduate credits a piece and no more than two such courses can be credited towards the MS degree.

 The program for the MS degree should include at least three courses from the core areas:

 Advanced Transport Phenomenon